 The shoe lasts’ other critical dimensions also change per size, but at different rates.
 For example, the ball girth is graded at 3mm per size, and the ball width (measured across the bottom of the last) measures 66% of the total ball girth.
 For men’s size 9, the ball girth is 234mm and the ball width is 156mm.
 Also, while the shoe length increases 4mm per half size, the collar height and back height increase only 1mm per size.

 The shape of each shoe component will change per size depending on its location.
 The tongue length will increase quickly according to the last length, while the width grades slowly according to the girth.

 The heel mustache’s width will increase more than its height as the sizes get bigger.
 The back counter parts also increase quickly in width according to the last length while the height grade is small.

 Pattern grading in a modern shoe factory is done by a computer.
-The middle size, or sample pattern, is digitized by the pattern assistant, then the computer takes over grading the pattern according to the last dimensions already stored in the program.
+The middle size, or sample pattern, is digitized by the pattern assistant.
+Next, the computer takes over grading the pattern according to the last dimensions already stored in the program.
 In the old days, a pantograph machine was used to trace the pattern.
-The geometry required for the arms to adjust according to the length and width of the pattern parts was done by hard.
+The geometry required for the arms to adjust according to the length and width of the pattern parts was done by hand.

-Once the pattern is graded, the pattern master will check it by hand, then instruct the sample room to make the trial patterns.
+Once the pattern is graded, the pattern master will check it by hand.
+The pattern master then instructs the sample room to make the trial patterns.
 The trial patterns are checked for visual proportions and outsole fitting.
 Once the patterns are approved, the cutting dies will be made.

 E-Book edition 170 pages.
 PC and Mac compatible PDF file.
 Download Now!